geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 1. You should still be logged into your Domain Controller VM (LON-DC1) as the **Administrator** with a password of **Pa55w.rd**; if not, then do so now.

-2. You should still have Internet Explorer and the Microsoft 365 admin center open from the prior lab.
-If so, proceed to the next step; otherwise, open Internet Explorer, navigate to **https://portal.office.com/**, log in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft Office Home** page, select **Admin** to open the Microsoft 365 admin center.
+2. You should still have an Edge browser session and the Microsoft 365 admin center open from the prior lab.
+If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft Office Home** page, select **Admin** to open the Microsoft 365 admin center.

 3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **Exchange**.
 This will open the **Exchange admin center.**